bengarrett/RetroTxt/README.md

 <figure><small>Chrome and Firefox buttons</small></figure>
 ![RetroTxt toolbar button in Chrome](/docs/assets/retrotxt_toolbar_button_chrome.png) ![RetroTxt toolbar button in Firefox](/docs/assets/retrotxt_toolbar_button_firefox.png)

-You can test the RetroTxt install using a number of [test text files hosted on the GitHub repository](https://github.com/bengarrett/RetroTxt/tree/master/test/example_files/).
+You can test the RetroTxt install using one of the thousands of text files hosted at [textfiles.com](http://textfiles.com/directory.html) or [Project Gutenberg's](https://www.gutenberg.org/catalog/) _plain text_ books.

 Or download one of the amazing text art packs created by [Blocktronics](http://blocktronics.org/artpacks/) and use the <file:///> protocol to browse and view the text art files saved onto your hard drive.

-There are also thousands of text files hosted at [textfiles.com](http://textfiles.com/directory.html) or [Project Gutenberg's](https://www.gutenberg.org/catalog/) _plain text_ books that you can use RetroTxt with.

 ### Permissions